 Our previous events drew a significant number of dancers from all over the world.

 International Dance Open is a competitive dance sport event for all ages and style groups, amateur and professional dancers.
 All clubs, unions, studios, or individuals have the right to participate (*International Dance Open has its representative in Hungary authorized to promote and administer local qualifying events in order to select dancers who can participate in International Dance Open events.
 For more information please contact us through our official email address).

 All entries must be made online.
 We do accept independent entries.
 All entries will be assigned a starting number.
 Entries are processed in the order they are received and are limited to the amount of available performance time, so please enter early to avoid disappointment!
 Contestants are free to enter as many categories as they want.
 All contestants' names and ages must be included in all entries.

-Fees can be paid by bank transfer or in cash at the check-in on the day of the competition.
-If you want to pay via bank account, please email us your club information so we can generate an invoice for you.
+Fees can be paid by bank transfer or in cash at check-in on the day of the competition.
+If you want to pay via a bank account, please email us your club information so we can generate an invoice for you.
 Payment must be received at least three days before the event.